Mr Denis John Burchill

 Denis joined the Auckland College of Education (later incorporated into the Faculty of Education) in 1991 after 13 years teaching Physics and Junior Science at Auckland Grammar School.
 In 1997 he took a year's leave and taught Physics and Junior Science at Avondale College.

-In the Faculty of Education he currently teaches Physics and Science Education classes in Secondary programmes and Science and Technology Education classes in Primary and Early Childhood programmes.
+In the Faculty of Education he taught Physics and Science Education classes in Secondary programmes and Science and Technology Education classes in Primary, Early Childhood and Foundation programmes.

-In the Department of Physics Denis teaches in the two foundation courses.
+In the Department of Physics Denis taught in the two Tertiary Foundation Certificate Physics courses.

 Denis' professional interests are the nature of Science, effective teaching of Physics and Physics Education research in general, curriculum and resource development in secondary school Physics and school Electronics and Electronics Education.

 Denis completed an MSc(Science Education) through Curtin University, Perth in 2012.